trustle/trustle-setup/azure/cli/README.md

 ## Example

-This is an example of configuring the Trustle Connector for Azure via the CLI.
+This is an example of configuring the Trustle Connector for Azure via the `az` CLI.
 It will need to be customized for your specific environment and requirements.

 For example, if the Trustle Connector will be read-only, syncing users and groups from Azure but not updating them, then the `GroupMember.ReadWrite.All`